kajames2/healthcare_chronic/configs/config_readme.txt

 Flat			integer		job where income is constant across life rate			integer		the fixed income per period.  income = rate

-health			object		health as a function of fitness and accumulated shock count type			string		allowable values: "QuadraticDecline" QuadraticDecline			health = 1 - (lin_decline * (shocks+1) + quad_decline * (shocks+1)^2)*(1 - max_frac * fitness/(fitness + i))
+enjoyment		object		the amount of life enjoyment gained as a function of shocks and joy_investment type			string		allowable values: "Fractional" Fractional				enjoyment = (1 - shock_emphasis * shocks/max_shocks) * spending/(spending + j)
-  linear_decline	real		the linear rate at which health declines with shock count quadratic_decline	real		the quadratic rate at which health declines with shock count max_prevent_fraction	real		the maximum fraction of the health loss that can be prevented through fitness i			real		a number that affects how much fitness affects the amount of health loss prevented

-enjoyment		object		the amount of life enjoyment gained as a function of health and joy_investment type			string		allowable values: "Fractional" Fractional				enjoyment = health * spending/(spending + j) j			real		a number that affects how much spending affects the amount of joy obtained
+  j			real		a number that affects how much spending affects the amount of joy obtained shock_emphasis	real		a number between 0-1.
+Determines fraction of enjoyment lost from shocks

 fitnesses		object array	A list of objects that together determine how fitness changes each based on current fitness and amount invested period.
 Runs each object sequentially. type			string 		allowable values: "FixedPrice", "FlatLoss", "ProportionalLoss"